zanedr/front-end-submissions-public/1701/mod-3/self-directed/dave_hubertus/1-checkin.md

 Learning how to manipulate the google maps tile and displaying pins based on data from an api. <br />
 Building a backend if it is needed.

+Taylor:
+React, React-Router, Google Maps API, Enzyme, Jest

+MVP:
+Searching by city, location.
+Mapping out the major points.
+Searching by clicking on those points.
+Pop up info.
+Testing, UX/UI

+Check In 2, Thursday 5/25:
+You can recieve data from your API and display it.